Loading...

 Employee retention rate per category = (Total number of employees in category - Number of employees who left in category) ÷ Total number of employees in category

-Or, if you retain a fewer percentage of people who identify with an underrepresented group, you may want to take a closer look at your company culture and diversity, equity, and inclusion (DEI) initiatives to ensure that all team members feel welcome and respected.
+Or, if you retain a lower percentage of people who identify with an underrepresented group, you may want to take a closer look at your company culture and diversity, equity, and inclusion (DEI) initiatives to ensure that all team members feel welcome and respected.

 And just to be clear — correlation doesn’t imply causation.
 But comparing your general retention rate with more granular retention rates can help identify specific issues in your organization that might be causing people to quit.